 When Craig and Douglas Buchanan and Allan Young started Strathaven at the historic Craigmill Brewery in late 2005, they put a lot of work into renovating the riverside plant and making it visitor friendly.
 Previously used by the Williams Bros, Historic Scotland helped them turn it into a modern 36-barrel-capacity brewery, with unusual original features like an 18th century 500-gallon stone-clad brewing kettle.
 The beer list includes five regulars and nine specials, available in everything from 500ml bottles to 80 litre kilderkins.
 There’s a visitor centre, shop and tap / function room, with selected beers for sampling.

 Just out of Strathaven proper lies this quaint and highly regarded little brewery.
-Previously used by the Williams Bros, Historic Scotland helped Craig and Douglas Buchanan and Allan Young turn it into a modern 36-barrel-capacity brewery, but kept the 18th-century 500-gallon stone-clad brewing kettle and some lovely old architectural features.
+Previously used by Williams Bros, Historic Scotland helped Craig and Douglas Buchanan and Allan Young turn it into a modern 36-barrel-capacity brewery, but kept the 18th-century, 500-gallon stone-clad brewing kettle and some lovely old architectural features.
 Crucially, they also made it visitor friendly, and although the operation is small (and the shop small too), you’re guaranteed a friendly welcome.
-They currently produce six regular ales and about a dozen specials (principally in 500ml bottles and casks), and it’s not an uncommon sight to see a Strathaven Ale on one of the guest casks at the big CAMRA (Campaign for Real Ale) pubs in Glasgow.
-Indeed, it’s CAMRA groups that often (but by no means exclusively) make use of the bookable tasting room and function area downstairs.
+They currently produce six regular ales and about a dozen specials (principally in 500ml bottles and casks), and Strathaven Ale tap badges are a regular fixture on the hand pumps of CAMRA pubs all over Scotland – and almost always in the couple of bars just up the road in Strathaven itself.

 - Open since: 2005